DC Energy Assistance – Utility Assistance Programs | United Way NCA

 Gas

-DC utility assistance programs also include help with gas needs.
-Since 1983, the Washington Area Fuel Fund (WAFF) has distributed nearly $32 million to families across DC, Maryland and Virginia.
+DC utility assistance programs, including gas and heating aid, help low-income residents stay warm in winter.
+Since 1983, the Washington Area Fuel Fund (WAFF) has distributed nearly $32 million to families across DC, Maryland, and Virginia.
 Through a partnership between Washington Gas and The Salvation Army, the WAFF program offers financial assistance to those who:

 • Live in DC or approved Maryland or Virginia locations